-- (1) The department responsible for development planning in the Municipality must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption. - (2) The Council must consider and adopt the land use scheme with or without amendments.
+- (1) The department responsible for spatial development and land use management or development planning in the Municipality must - - (a) within 60 days from the closing date for objections contemplated in section 20(2)(c)(i), or - (b) if a further consultation and public participation process is followed as contemplated in section 22, within 60 days from the closing date of such further objections permitted in terms of section 22 read with section 20(2)(c)(i), submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.

+(2) The Council must consider and adopt the land use scheme with or without amendments.